isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Chilli.md

 <section>
 	<h4>Common problems &amp; solutions:</h4>
-	<p>If your plant has little to no flowers, you try fertilising the plant with fertilisers high in Phosphorus and Potassium.
+	<p>If your plant has little to no flowers, you try fertilising the plant with <a href="/page-index/horticulture-techniques/fertilising/">fertilisers high in Phosphorus and Potassium</a>.
 These nutrients encourage root and flower growth, which are important for the plant to produce more fruit.</p>
-	<p>Many plants require pollinators to help them fruit.
+	<p>Many plants require <a href="/page-index/biodiversity/pollinators/">pollinators</a> to help them fruit.
 Bees, butterflies, birds and even beetles transport pollen from one flower to another, pollinating your crops and increasing their fruit yield.
-Attract some pollinators to your garden by growing pollinator-attracting crops, or become a pollinator yourself by hand-pollinating your plants. </p>
+Attract some pollinators to your garden by growing &lt; ahref="/page-index/glossary/biodiversity-attracting-plants/"&gt;pollinator-attracting plants.</p>
-	<p><a href="/page-index/pests/ahpids">Aphids</a>, <a href="/page-index/pests/mealy-bugs">mealy bugs</a>, and <a href="/page-index/pests/spider-mites">spider mites</a> often infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/plant-problems/root-rot">root rot</a>, lack of sunlight, and nutrient deficiencies. </p>
+	<p><a href="/page-index/pests/ahpids">Aphids</a>, <a href="/page-index/pests/mealy-bugs">mealy bugs</a>, and <a href="/page-index/pests/spider-mites">spider mites</a> often infest the plant if it is <a href="/page-index/plant-problems/waterlogging/">waterlogged</a>, <a href="/page-index/plant-problems/wilting/">wilted from heat stress</a>, or is <a href="/page-index/horticulture-techniques/watering/">inconsistently watered</a>. <a href="/horticulture-techniques/pest-control/">Mechanical pest control</a> methods like <a href="/page-index/horticulture-techniques/pruning/">pruning</a> the infested parts are the best methods for managing these pests.</p>
 	<p><a href="/page-index/pests/oriental-fruit-flies">Fruit flies</a> can lay eggs in the fruit, resulting in larvae damaging the fruit and creating spots on the skin.
 Wrap your fruit in netting when it starts to develop from a fertilised flower, ideally after all the petals have dropped off. </p>
 	<p><a href="/page-index/plant-problems/wilting">Wilting</a> leaves during hot weather is a sign of heat stress.
 Increase the number of times the plant is watered daily, and apply mulch at the base to prevent water loss. </p>
 	<p>These plants can get blossom end rot, which shows up as dark, sunken blotches at the end of fruits.
 It is a symptom of a lack of calcium reaching the fruit, which is usually caused by a lack of water or inconsistent watering.
 Keep your soil moist but not waterlogged and take care to water more often during the dry season.</p>